 Eligibility for services varies, please check individual resource pages for details.

-Our team members have advanced degrees in computer and data science, hold faculty appointments at Tufts Medical Center and Tufts University School of Medicine.
-They also lead and contribute to nationwide initiatives, such as N3C and OHDSI, and serve as reviewers and editors for a variety of scientific journals.
+Our team members have advanced degrees in computer and data science, hold faculty appointments at Tufts Medicine and Tufts University School of Medicine.
+They also lead and contribute to nationwide initiatives, such as N3C and OHDSI, and serve as reviewers and editors for a various scientific journals.

 View our bios and contact information.